reuterma24/eval-auto-code-docu/README.md

   ---
   ### Evaluation
   All approaches can be evaluated sequentially with evaluate_main.py.
-This requires the preprocessed data and the prediction files from models.
+This requires the preprocessed data and the prediction files from the models.

   ---